InhyeLee-Data/DataStructures/week_04/README.md

 # Week4
-For this week, I created PostgreSQL DB Instance in AWS (Relational Database) and populated the database from the cloud9 environment.
+For this week, I created PostgreSQL DB Instance in AWS (Relational Database) and populated the database from the cloud9 environment with the information from a json file.

 ### 1. One fix for dotenv